-Fulbright Program
+Fulbright Programme

-The Fulbright Program is a program of highly competitive, merit-based grants for international educational exchange for students, scholars, teachers, professionals, scientists and artists, founded by United States Senator J. William Fulbright in 1946.
-Under the Fulbright Program, competitively selected U.S. citizens may become eligible for scholarships to study, conduct research, or exercise their talents abroad and citizens of other countries may qualify to do the same in the United States.
+The Fulbright Programme is a programme of highly competitive, merit-based grants for international educational exchange for students, scholars, teachers, professionals, scientists and artists, founded by United States Senator J. William Fulbright in 1946.
+Under the Fulbright Programme, competitively selected U.S. citizens may become eligible for scholar-

-The Fulbright Program is one of the most prestigious awards programs worldwide, operating in over 155 countries.
-In Poland it was initiated in 1959 and as of today it is one of the largest in Central and Eastern Europe as well as the most prestigious and continuous academic exchange program between Poland and the United States.
+The Fulbright Programme is one of the most prestigious awards programmes worldwide, operating in over 155 countries.
+In Poland it was initiated in 1959 and as of today it is one of the largest in Central and Eastern Europe as well as the most prestigious and continuous academic exchange programme between Poland and the United States.

-With contributions from both governments the Fulbright Program in Poland is administered by the Polish-U.S. Fulbright Commission.
-Through its various exchange programs the commission supports studies, research, instruction and other educational activities of American and Polish educators, scholars, and institutions; it also administers visits and exchanges between the United States and Poland for students, trainees, scholars, teachers, instructors and professors.

-Detailed information about current programs available for U.S. citizens can be found on the commission's website:
+With contributions from both governments the Fulbright Programme in Poland is administered by the Polish-U.S. Fulbright Commission.
+Through its various exchange programmes the commission supports studies, research, instruction and other educational activities of Polish and American educators, scholars, and institutions; it also administers visits and exchanges between Poland and the United States for students, trainees, scholars, teachers, instructors and professors.
+Detailed information about current programmes can be found on the website of the Bureau of Educational and Cultural Affairs of the U.S. Department of State: